halm4d/go-arbitrage-bot/README.md

 ```
 Usage:
-  arbcli [flags]
+  arbotgo [flags]
-  arbcli [command]
+  arbotgo [command]

 Available Commands:
   completion  Generate the autocompletion script for the specified shell
   help        Help about any command
-  version     Print the version number of ArbCli
+  version     Print the version number of arbotgo

 Flags:
   -b, --base-price float   base price (default 100)
   -f, --fee float          fee (default 0.075)
-  -h, --help               help for arbcli
+  -h, --help               help for arbotgo
   -v, --verbose            verbose output
-      --version            version for arbcli
+      --version            version for arbotgo

-Use "arbcli [command] --help" for more information about a command.
+Use "arbotgo [command] --help" for more information about a command.
 ```